- Discriminate is defined as to recognize or see the difference between two or more people or things.

 An example of discriminate is to refuse to rent an apartment to a black man because he is black.

-Origin: < L discriminatus, pp. of discriminare, to divide, distinguish ; from discrimen, division, distinction ; from discernere: see discern
+Origin: ; from Classical Latin discriminatus, past participle of discriminare, to divide, distinguish ; from discrimen, division, distinction ; from discernere: see discern

 verb dis·crim·i·nat·ed, dis·crim·i·nat·ing, dis·crim·i·nates verb, intransitive